larsbuch/sqlserverversioneddatabases/README.md

 * Support for no master systems
 * Support for identity tables if possible.
 * Automatic cleanup in history table
+* Remove script for versioning tables and triggers

 ### Who do I talk to? ###